MTJailed/BinReveal/README.md

 ## Meta

 Developer: Sem Voigtländer
-Distributed under the MIT General Public license.
+Distributed under the MIT License.
 See ``LICENSE`` for more information.

 ## Contributing